mcmtilman/MathRules/README.md

 ## Compatibility

-SwiftPuLP was tested on macOS Big Sur 11.6.1 with XCode 13.1.
+MathRules was tested on macOS Big Sur 11.6.1 with XCode 13.1.

 ## Status